mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

     regions: 1..69
     region_info: input/defaults/california/gai_info.py

-The purpose of this config section is to allow users to define which counties, states, or other regions they are modeling.
-And supply extra information about the region definitions.
+The purpose of this config section is to allow users to define which counties, states, or other regions they are modeling, and supply extra information about the region definitions.

 For instance, if you wanted to select all 69 GAIs (Geographic Area of Interest) in California, you would use the `..` notation to define a range:

     regions: 1..69

-Of if you wanted to just select one region (say, the Santa Barbara GAI) you could change the available list of regions:
+Or if you wanted to just select one region (say, the Santa Barbara GAI) you could change the available list of regions:

     regions: 57